guillaumebrunerie/Chromiarch-OS/README.md

 * This is reversible.
 Whatever you do, at any time you can run recovery mode and you will come back to factory state.
 This will not void your warranty at all.
-* This is not straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be difficult to follow.
+* This is not straightforward (well, everything is relative), if you don’t know what a shell is, it will probably be too difficult to follow.
 But I’ll try to keep the requirements low, in particular you don’t have to know anything about Chrome OS.
 * This is *not* just a proof of concept.
 I’m using this system everyday and find it very convenient and useful.
 * This is only the description of my system.
 It is not made to be configurable, it’s made